-(1) A CNA must have a current Oregon CNA 1 certificate and be listed on the Oregon CNA Registry prior to performing CNA 1 authorized duties.

-(2) A nursing assistant, never certified in any jurisdiction, who performs CNA 1 authorized duties as an employee of a licensed nursing facility in the State of Oregon must obtain initial Oregon CNA 1 certification according to these rules no later than four months after the date of hire.

-(3) A nursing assistant who is enrolled in an approved nursing assistant level 1 training program that meets the standards set forth in OAR 851-061-0010-851-061-0130 may perform nursing assistant duties with appropriate supervision.

-(4) Unlicensed persons who are performing tasks that have been delegated to them by a Registered Nurse according to OAR 851-047-0000 through 851-047-0040 may be certified or may be exempted from the requirement for certification.

-(5) Successful completion of a Board-approved training program, alone, does not result in the granting of a CNA certificate.
+- (1) A CNA must have a current, valid Oregon CNA 1 certificate and be listed on the Oregon CNA Registry prior to performing CNA 1 authorized duties.
+Nursing assistants who perform CNA 1 authorized duties as an employee of a licensed nursing facility in the State of Oregon must obtain Oregon CNA 1 certification, according to these rules, no later than four months after the date of hire. - (2) A nursing assistant who is enrolled in an approved nursing assistant level 1 training program that meets the standards set forth in OAR 851-061-0010 through 851-061-0130 may perform nursing assistant duties with appropriate supervision. - (3) Unlicensed persons who are performing tasks that have been delegated to them by a Registered Nurse according to OAR 851-047-0000 through 851-047-0040 may be certified or may be exempted from the requirement for certification. - (4) Successful completion of a Board-approved training program, alone, does not result in the granting of a CNA certificate.
 The training program is one element of certification requirements.
-All requirements must be met before the Board grants certification.

-(6) An RN, LPN, student nurse or unlicensed graduate of a school of nursing is required to have current CNA 1 certification before assuming a CNA position and identifying himself or herself as a CNA.
+All requirements must be met before the Board grants certification. - (5) A RN, LPN, student nurse or unlicensed graduate of a school of nursing is required to have current CNA 1 certification before assuming a CNA position and identifying himself or herself as a CNA.
+The RN or LPN employed as a CNA must not perform duties outside of the CNA authorized duties.

-Stats.
-Implemented: ORS 678.440 & 678.442 Hist.: BN 6-1999, f. & cert. ef.
+Hist.: BN 6-1999, f. & cert. ef.
 7-8-99; BN 2-2004, f.
 1-29-04, cert. ef.
-2-12-04
+2-12-04; BN 8-2008, f. & cert. ef.
+11-26-08; BN 10-2010, f. & cert. ef.
+6-25-10